wandb/davis-contest/README.md

 with an integer index and a column called `"output"` with the [`.to_json`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_json.html#pandas.DataFrame.to_json) method.
-See the code in the starter notebooks and repository for examples.
+See the code in the starter notebooks and repository for examples, including for how to create the W&B Artifact.

 ## Timeline

 - Feburary 16 - Contest announced, training phase begins, public leaderboard opens
 - March 29, 12:00am Pacific - training phase ends, test phase begins: test set made available for inference, private leaderboard opens
 - March 31, 11:59pm Pacific - test phase ends: private leaderboard closes to new submissions
-- May 1 - Winners announced
+- Mid-April - Winners announced
-- TBD - Retrospective webinar
+- Early May - Retrospective webinar

 ## Other Rules

+See the Terms & Conditions for details.

-- You are free to use any framework you feel comfortable in, but you are responsible for accurately counting parameters and FLOPs.
+- You are free to use any framework you feel comfortable in, but you are responsible for accurately counting parameters.
 - You may only submit results from one account.
 - You can submit as many runs as you like.
 - You can share small snippets of the code online or in our Slack community, but not the full solution.